BTAC SCHOLARS PROGRAM

 to help themselves, their families and community.

 If you would like to sponsor one of the many larger scale project or programs we are working on,

 I would love to provide you with that information as well.
 Your deduction is tax deductible.
 But

 remember, your investment is invaluable.

 Whatever you can do is appreciated, no amount is too small!

 Please contact: Dawn Sutherland at (310) 272-9673

-To make a tax-deductible financial gift go to: http://bridgetoafricaconnection.org/donate
+To make a tax-deductible financial gift go to: https://bridgetoafricaconnection.org/donate

-Thank you for your support,
+Thank you for your support and care!